xuanyin/causal-mediation-analysis-for-ab-tests/README.md

 ## Accepted and Oral Presented (6.43% selection rate) at KDD 2019

 ## Citation
 Xuan Yin and Liangjie Hong.
 2019.
-The Identification and Estimation ofDirect and Indirect Effects in A/B Tests through Causal Mediation Analysis.
+The Identification and Estimation of Direct and Indirect Effects in A/B Tests through Causal Mediation Analysis.
 In *The 25th ACM SIGKDD Conference on Knowledge Discovery and DataMining (KDD '19), August 4-8, 2019, Anchorage, AK, USA.* ACM, New York, NY, 11 pages. [https://doi.org/10.1145/3292500.3330769](https://doi.org/10.1145/3292500.3330769)

 ## [The Accepted Version of the Paper](KDD2019_author_version_paper_ads1688o_Causal_Mediation_Analysis.pdf)